urlfuad/urlfuad/README.md

 - 👋 Hi, I'm @urlfuad
-- 👀 I'm interested in web developer, if looking to collaborate with me
+- 👀 I'm interested in front end web developer, if looking to collaborate with me
 - 👀 How to reach me send email to heyfuad1601@gmail.com

 <!---